OuhscBbmc/redcap-manual-v1/designbas/variable.md

 The specifications you enter for each variable can make a world of difference.
 Your specifications can force a data entry person to enter a number with two decimal places or ensure that an email address is in a valid format.
-The specs also can set limits on numbers so a data entry person would not accidentally enter that a person was 150 years old, instead of 15.
+The specs also can set limits on numbers so a data entry person could not accidentally enter that a person was 150 years old, instead of 15.

 ### Text Box {#sec-designbas-variable-fieldtypes-textbox}